jiangzhongshi/bichon/README.md

 	- Feature Preserving.
 	- Bijective High-order Surface to the input.
 ## News
-- :newspaper: 06/17/2021: First version of Bichon code is released!
+- 📰 06/17/2021: First version of Bichon code is released!
 ## Tips
 - 📌
 ## Dataset